Fauxsys/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

           image: jakousa/colorcontent
 ```

 Next, to test our manifests deploy this into our cluster.
-Above I had pushed the built image using `docker push`.
+Above I had pushed the built image using `docker image push`.

 ```console
 $ kubectl apply -f manifests/service.yaml